nus-cs2103-AY2223S2/ip/docs/README.md

 1. Ensure that you have `Java 11` or above installed
 2. Download the latest `duke.jar` from releases
-3. After unzipping to desired location, double-click `duke.jar` to start Duke.
+3. After moving the file desired location, double-click `duke.jar` to start Duke.

 ## Features